christnp/e6889-project/README.md

 TBD

 ## SDR Resources:
-This section provides important information for the SDR applicaiton.
+This section provides important information for the SDR application.

 ### GNU Raidio Setup (Linux)
 The GNU Radio source code and instructions are located in the gnu-radio directory.